qilingframework/rtfd.io/docs/ida.md

 ![](img/deflat2.png)

-- In this stage, you can adjust the analysis result by marking the block as real, fake or return blocks.
+- In this stage, user able to adjust the analysis result by marking the block as real, fake or return blocks

-- If you attempt to decompile the code at this time, you will find it impossible to understand.
+- During this stage, decompile the binbary with human readble code is still not possible

 ![](img/deflat3.png)

-- Then click `Deflat`, Qiling IDA plugin will start to find the real control flow between real blocks and remove all fake blocks and dispatcher blocks.
+- In order make the obfucated binary easier to understand, click `Deflat`, Qiling + IDA Pro plugin will start to find the real control flow between real blocks and remove all fake blocks and dispatcher blocks.
 Below is the result:

 ![](img/deflat4.png)

-- Pressing F5 now presents you with clear logic without any obfuscation.
+- Now by pressing F5 now show the deobfuscation decompiled code

 ![](img/deflat5.png)

 ---
-### Install Qiling
+### Additional Notes: Install Qiling

 Firstly, you need to install Qiling.
 See [Installation](https://docs.qiling.io/en/latest/install/) for details.

 ---

-### Install IDA plugin
+###  Additional Notes: Install IDA plugin

 We provide two ways to install Qiling IDA plugin.